HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 The Audio-Captioned Automated Transcription & Video Generation Suite features a modern, user-friendly web interface designed for seamless interaction and efficient workflow.
-Built with Flask and Bootstrap, the interface allows users to easily submit jobs, manage video generation tasks, and utilize advanced audio tools—all from any device.
+Built with Flask and Bootstrap, the interface allows users to easily submit jobs, manage video generation tasks, and utilize advanced audio tools; all from any device.

 **Key Technologies:**